meenujha/Second-Hand-Car-Price-Predictions/README.md

--Linear Regresssion and Random forest Regressor model for the price prediction
+-Linear Regression and Random forest Regressor model for the price prediction

 ********************************************************************************************************************************************************************************